 The work will involve installing a new 42" diameter steel water transmission pipe along South Clinton Avenue from a location just south of Brighton Henrietta Town Line Road to the south side of the Erie Canal, and from the north side of the Erie Canal to a location just south of I-590.
 The existing water mains underneath the Erie Canal and I-590 will be rehabilitated with a cast-in-place pipe (CIPP) liner.
 After the pipe work has been completed, the pavement on South Clinton Avenue will be milled and resurfaced.

-- Installation of CIPP lining was initiated in late July and will continue into the fall.
+- Installation of CIPP lining under the Canal and I-590/390 will continue through the spring of 2014.

 Project Timeline (approximate)